ibexa/documentation-user/docs/getting_started/get_started.md

 If you're the administrator, use the login credentials that were set during the installation process.

-Otherwise, to login, you must get your user credentials from the administrator, and enter them on the login screen.
+Otherwise, to log in, you must get your user credentials from the administrator, and enter them on the login screen.

 ![Login screen](img/login_form.png "Login screen")